mattermost/mattermost-handbook/operations/research-and-development/product/product-roadmap-cadence.md

 ## Yearly Planning

 Not yet defined, as we are awaiting updates to [MLT fiscal planning](https://handbook.mattermost.com/operations/operations/mlt-cadence#fiscal-year-planning) which is currently at 1% draft.
-We typically use [V2MOMs](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-vpmom) as a structure for our yearly plans.

 ## Quarterly Planning

 Quarterly planning involves the following:

 1. Research:
-   1. **Business goals** - Understand how the product \(Core, Teams, Enterprise\) can impact the Company VPMOM.
+   1. **Business goals** - Understand how the product \(Core, Teams, Enterprise\) can impact the Company Priorities.
 Review company metrics.
 Identify areas we are doing well and areas we need to improve.
    2. **Product telemetry** - Review product KPI dashboards.
 Identify areas we are doing well and areas we need to improve.
    3. **Community feedback** - Overview of feedback captured in Uservoice, Jira, customer call notes, NPS surveys, app store reviews, forums etc.
    4. **Customer requests** - CS and Sales each submit a prioritized list of asks for next quarter.
 A call is held so PMs can understand the requests and prioritization rationale.